rundeck/rundeck/docs/en/10-plugins/01-chapter11.md

 Name                          Value                           Notes
 -----                         ------                          ------
 `file`                        file path                       Path to a file on disk.
-`format`                      `resourcexml` or `resourceyaml` Can be used to declare the format explicitly.
-Otherwise the format is determined from the file extension. ".xml" and ".yaml"
+`format`                      format name                     Can be used to declare the format explicitly.
+Otherwise the format is determined from the `file`'s extension.
 `requireFileExists`           true/false                      If true and the file is missing, causes a failure to load the nodes.
 (Default: false)
 `includeServerNode`           true/false                      If true, include the Project's server node automatically.
 (Default: false)
 `generateFileAutomatically`   true/false                      If true, create the file automatically if it is missing.
 (Default: false)
 ----------------------------

 Table: Configuration properties for `file` Resource Model Source provider

+The value of `format` must be one of the supported [Resource Model Document Formats](#resource-model-document-formats).
+The built-in formats are: `resourcexml` or `resourceyaml`, but any format provided by a [Resource Format Plugin](#resource-format-plugins) can be specified as well.

 *Example:*